leggetth/Burp-Suite-Certified-Practitioner-Prep/Methodology.md

 - Account Brute force
     - If valid username found with methods above, brute force the password.
     - Else Cluster bomb all usernames and passwords
+- Check to see if info comes from or goes to GraphQL endpoint

 ## Password reset

 - Send a POST request to forgot password with the username carlos (or another username if identified from above).
 Intercept and include the header `X-Forwarded-Host` pointing to collab.
 See if collab gets a hit with the URL including the token.
     - Do the same as above but with the `Host` header as the collab server (try this for getting carlos and admin, as only the token might be disclosed, not the url path needed for the password reset) *From: Basic password reset poisoning*
+- See if you can truncate the request with %23 (#) `API testing`

 ## Admin panel